In North Korea, men call the shots, women make the money

 Still, men dominate North Korea's military and government, which command absolute power in the nation of 24.5 million.
 The only women seen in the upper echelons of Pyongyang's current elite are both relatives of leader Kim Jong Un - his sister Kim Yo Jong and his aunt Kim Kyong Hui, the sister of late leader Kim Jong Il.

-The grey market economy is not strictly legal but is widely tolerated, with corrupt officials among its main participants.
+The gray market economy is not strictly legal but is widely tolerated, with corrupt officials among its main participants.

 Traders who set up stalls in some of the roughly 400 markets that have sprung up around the country pay a stall tax to party officials, according to refugees and experts.